3 Spatial data operations

 Figure 3.20: RGB image and NDVI values calculated for the Landsat satellite image of the Zion National Park

-3.4.4 Focal operations
+3.3.4 Focal operations

-While local functions operate on one cell, though possibly from multiple layers, focal operations take into account a central (focal) cell and its neighbors.
-The neighborhood (also named kernel, filter or moving window) under consideration is typically of \(3 \times 3\) cells (that is, the central cell and its eight surrounding neighbors), but can take on any other (not necessarily rectangular) shape as defined by the user.
-A focal operation applies an aggregation function to all cells within the specified neighborhood, uses the corresponding output as the new value for the the central cell, and moves on to the next central cell (Figure 3.21).
+While local functions operate on one cell at a time (though possibly from multiple layers), focal operations take into account a central (focal) cell and its neighbors.
+The neighborhood (also named kernel, filter, or moving window) under consideration is typically of \(3 \times 3\) cells (that is, the central cell and its eight surrounding neighbors), but can take on any other (not necessarily rectangular) shape as defined by the user.
+A focal operation applies an aggregation function to all cells within the specified neighborhood, uses the corresponding output as the new value for the central cell, and moves on to the next central cell (Figure 3.21).
 Other names for this operation are spatial filtering and convolution (Burrough, McDonnell, and Lloyd 2015).

 Figure 3.21: Input raster (left) and resulting output raster (right) due to a focal operation—finding the minimum value in \(3 \times 3\) moving windows.

-• generic_filter makes it possible to pass any custom function, where the user can specify any type of custom window-based calculation.
+In addition to specific built-in filters, convolve—applies the sum function after multiplying by a custom weights array, and generic_filter—makes it possible to pass any custom function, where the user can specify any type of custom window-based calculation.

 For example, here we apply the minimum filter with window size of 3 on elev.
-As a result, we now have a new array elev_min, where each value is the minimum in the corresponding \(3 \times 3\) neighborhood in elev:
+As a result, we now have a new array elev_min, where each value is the minimum in the corresponding \(3 \times 3\) neighborhood in elev.

 elev_min = scipy.ndimage.minimum_filter(elev, size=3)